JovinLeong/SHDocs/README.md

 For Azure Document Intelligence, follow [this guide](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/use-sdk-rest-api) to get your API key and endpoint.
 Once you have your Azure Document Intelligence API key, make an environment file titled ```.env``` and update the values accordingly.
 Ensure that the ```.env``` file follows the same structure as the ```.env.example``` file provided.

-Meanwhile for Azure Textract, instructions to set up your AWS credentials can be found [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).
+Meanwhile, for Azure Textract, instructions to set up your AWS credentials can be found [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).

-With that done, you can call on the function and specify the model, inference method, and data you'd like to perform OCR inference on. e.g.:
+With that done, you can call on the function and specify the model, inference method, and data on which you'd like to perform OCR inference. e.g.:

 ```{bash}
 python inference_ocr.py --input_dir 'data/enhanced_images_crops/mimo/images' --dataset 'shdocs dataset mimo enhanced testing data' --model 'document_intelligence' --method 'batched'